 Hurricane season comes every year, and although hurricanes will never be considered “normal,” in Florida, the possibility always exists that one will make landfall in our state.
 There are some basic principles at play.

 Plant the Right Trees in the Right Place

 When planning your landscape, it’s prudent to select plants and trees that are well-suited for the area and for possible severe weather.
 Some landscapers talk about “sacrificers” and “endurers.”
 Royal palms, as an example, will shed some fronds before winds become strong enough to rip them off.
 After a hurricane, a still-standing tree will grow new fronds.
-Cypress trees, on the other hand, are known for their ability to bend with high winds and spring upright afterwards.
+Cypress trees, on the other hand, are known for their ability to bend with high winds and spring upright afterward.
 Typically, they shed only a few leaves.
-Other trees good for Florida landscapes include the mango, sapodilla, live oak, mahogany and tamarind.
+Other trees good for Florida landscapes include mango, sapodilla, live oak, mahogany, and tamarind.

 Consider the tree’s root system as well as its mature height.
 Dig a deep hole and backfill with good soil; give the roots room to spread and become strong.
 Do not plant a tree too close to a wall or sidewalk or in spots where they might interfere with power lines or structures as they grow.